ligolang/ligo/tools/debugger/vscode-plugin/README.md

 Currently, simple contracts are supported, with support for more complex contracts on the way.

+Sometimes `ligo` executable with optimizations turned off may produce invalid `Michelson` code.
+We have some fixes on our side but there might be more edge cases.
+If you encounter this problem, please contact us.

+At this moment contracts with tickets have very limited support.

 ## Running the debugger

 You can press F5 to start debugging a LIGO contract.
 Upon the launch of the debugger, you will be asked for a value for the parameter, and a value for the storage.
 You can provide a LIGO entrypoint in your `launch.json` with `${command:AskForEntrypoint}`.
 It will ask you to choose an entrypoint for your contract.
 If you want to hardcode it, then you can write it in this field.